Roads in Serbia: State roads, class IM

 Roads categorized as state roads, class IM are expressways (Брзи пут, Brzi put), that were greatly introduced in law of the Republic of Serbia in March 2024.
-The examples of such roads are the 24 km-long stretch of State Road 24 between Kragujevac and Batočina (intersection with A1 motorway) and the planned upgrade of the 27 km-long section of State Road 21 between Novi Sad and Ruma (intersection with A1 motorway).
-Expressways, unlike motorways, do not have emergency lanes, signs are white-on-blue and the normal speed limit is 100 km/h.
+Expressways in Serbia usually have two lanes in each direction (no hard shoulder).
+Some expressways are fully grade-separated, while others have at-grade intersections in the form of roundabouts.
+Signs are white-on-blue and the normal speed limit is 100 km/h.